influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 Trigger Alert from Stream data
 ------------------------------

-That was a bit of setup, but from this point this guide will introduce actually using Kapacitor.
+The TICKStack is now setup (excluding Chronograf, which is not covered here).
+This guide will now introduce the fundamentals of actually working with Kapacitor.

 A `task` in Kapacitor represents an amount of work to do on a set of data.
-There are two types of tasks, `stream` and `batch` tasks.
-The `stream` task will be introduced first, and next the same items will be covered with a `batch` task.
+There are two types of tasks: `stream` and `batch`.
+A simple `stream` task will be used first to present core Kapacitor features.
+Then there will be presented some more sophisticated use cases.
+Finally the first simple use case will be covered as a `batch` task.

 Kapacitor uses a DSL called [TICKscript](/kapacitor/v1.3/tick/) to define tasks.
 Each TICKscript defines a pipeline that tells Kapacitor which data to process and how.

 So what should Kapacitor be instructed to do?

-The most common task in Kapacitor is triggering alerts.
+The most common Kapacitor use case is triggering alerts.
 The example that follows will set up an alert on high cpu usage.
 How to define high cpu usage?
 Telegraf writes to InfluxDB a cpu metric on the percentage of time a cpu spent in an idle state.
-For demonstration purposes, when idle usage drops below 70% a critical alert will be triggered.
+For demonstration purposes assume that when idle usage drops below 70% a critical alert should be triggered.

-Given these criteria a TICKscript can be written to cover this use case.
-Put the script below into a file called `cpu_alert.tick`:
+A TICKscript can now be written to cover these criteria.
+Copy the script below into a file called `cpu_alert.tick`:

 ```javascript
 stream